-Get ready to fuel your career with the CAMP circles program!
+Get ready to fuel your career with the CAMP Mentoring Circles Program!
 Join us now to develop personal and professional relationships with others in the Colorado legal community who can help you learn and grow.
 If you’re looking for community and peer guidance, you’ll find participating in a circle to be a rewarding part of your experience in the CAMP program.

 The mentoring circles concept relies on peer-to-peer mentoring, as opposed to traditional mentoring paradigms.
 In the circle program, participants of all practice levels are encouraged to join an ongoing circle or propose their own mentoring topic.
 Topics don’t always have to be practice related and they can cover a wide range of ideas.
 A few inspiration topics include “Working Moms,” “Young Lawyers,” or “Time Management.”